Shipra-Gupta321/TicTacToeGame/README.md

 # TicTacToeGame
 Description :
-1).This is a simple and interactive Tic Tac Toe game built using C++.
+1).This is a simple and interactive Tic Tac Toe game built using C++.<br>
 2).It’s a two-player console-based game where players take turns placing their marks ('X' or 'O') on a 3x3 grid.
-The objective is to form a straight line — horizontally, vertically, or diagonally — before your opponent does.
+The objective is to form a straight line — horizontally, vertically, or diagonally — before your opponent does.<br>
-3).If all nine cells are filled without a winner, the game results in a draw.
+3).If all nine cells are filled without a winner, the game results in a draw. <br>

 Features :
 1).
 Two-player mode – Play against a friend on the same computer.